When your employees share company content on social media, it drives more reach, more engagement, and more trust than branded posts ever could.

 A variety of factors contribute to your social selling index score, including finding the right people, engaging with insights, optimizing your LinkedIn profile, and building relationships.

-Your SSI score updates daily, and also shows how you compare with others in your industry and network.
+Your SSI score updates daily and shows how you compare with others in your industry and network.

 Needless to say, employee advocacy has a huge impact on this score.
-As your advocates become more active, they’ll be generating engagement on their posts and growing their networks.
+As your advocates become more active, they’ll generate engagement on their posts and expand their networks.

 Here’s an example of what your Social Selling Index Score will look like:

 Seeing SSI scores rise is a great motivator for advocates, particularly those working in a sales function.
-Get your team to check their score each month and compare results!
+Have your team check their score each month and compare the results!
 There’s nothing like a bit of friendly competition.

 Want to improve your score?
 Check out our step-by-step guide to LinkedIn’s Social Selling Index!